 Tooth bridges are used to replace missing teeth.
 If you have missing teeth, your dentist can close or bridge the gaps in your smile with them.
 A dental bridge has a false tooth (called a pontic) that is held in place by the abutment teeth on either side of the gap.
 They are cemented to natural teeth or implants surrounding the space where the tooth once stood.

 Gaps left by missing teeth can cause the surrounding teeth to shift.
 This can result in a bad bite.
 Bridges help prevent this bite collapse from happening.

 1) All Porcelain Bridge

-When dental implants cannot be used to replace a missing tooth, then a permanently cemented dental bridge is the next best solution.
+When dental implants cannot be used to replace a missing tooth, then permanently cemented types of dental bridges are the next best solution.
 These non-removable tooth replacements can be made out of many materials.
-It is easier to make it pretty if the tooth bridge is made solely
+It is easier to make it pretty if is made solely of porcelain.

 The design and overall strength of these restorations is evolving quickly.
 At this time, the most common porcelains used as substructures or frameworks are still weaker than metal supported versions.
 Zirconium bridges are growing in popularity.
 The dentist and patient must weigh the risks of breakage against the ease of creating an aesthetic result.

 2) PFM Bridge: Porcelain supported by a metal substructure